With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Community Health For Asian Americans is a mental health treatment center in Alameda, CA, located at 1141 Harbor Bay Parkway, Suite 103, 94502 zip code area.
 Community Health For Asian Americans provides outpatient treatment and telemedicine/telehealth.
-Community Health For Asian Americans offers couples/family therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and children / adolescents.
-Additional services at Community Health For Asian Americans consist of psychosocial rehabilitation services, case management and suicide prevention services.
+Community Health For Asian Americans offers cognitive behavioral therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Additional services at Community Health For Asian Americans consist of case management, psychosocial rehabilitation services and intensive case management.

 Learn MoreFelton Institute is a mental health clinic in Alameda, California, located at 1005 Atlantic Avenue, 94501.
 Felton Institute offers outpatient treatment.
-Felton Institute provides cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
-Felton Institute also supports clients referred from the court/judicial system, seniors or older adults and transitional age young adults.
-Some other services provided by Felton Institute include diet and exercise counseling, family psychoeducation and assertive community treatment.
+Felton Institute provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and activity therapy to seniors 65 or older, children / adolescents and young adults.
+Felton Institute also supports clients referred from the court/judicial system, transitional age young adults and seniors or older adults.
+Some other services provided by Felton Institute include case management, diet and exercise counseling and suicide prevention services.

 Learn MoreAlameda Family Services is a mental health facility in Alameda, CA, located at 2325 Clement Avenue, Suite A, in the 94501 zip code.
 Alameda Family Services provides outpatient treatment.
-Alameda Family Services provides couples/family therapy, trauma therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Some other services available at Alameda Family Services include case management, court-ordered outpatient treatment and family psychoeducation.
+Alameda Family Services provides trauma therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Some other services available at Alameda Family Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreWestcoast Childrens Clinic is one of mental health facilities in Oakland, California, located at 3301 East 12th Street, Suite 259, 94601 zip code.
 Westcoast Childrens Clinic provides outpatient treatment and telemedicine/telehealth.
-Westcoast Childrens Clinic provides couples/family therapy, trauma therapy and individual psychotherapy to young adults and children / adolescents.
+Westcoast Childrens Clinic provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents and young adults.
 Westcoast Childrens Clinic also supports people with trauma, transitional age young adults and people with PTSD.
 Additional services provided at Westcoast Childrens Clinic include family psychoeducation and case management.

 Learn MoreWest Oakland Health Council Behavioral Health Department is a mental health clinic in Oakland, CA, located at 700 Adeline Street, 94607 zip code area.
-West Oakland Health Council Behavioral Health Department provides outpatient treatment and partial hospitalization/day treatment.
-West Oakland Health Council Behavioral Health Department offers psychotropic medication, cognitive behavioral therapy and trauma therapy to adults, young adults and children / adolescents.
-West Oakland Health Council Behavioral Health Department also supports people with serious mental illness, people with trauma and transitional age young adults.
-Additional services offered at West Oakland Health Council Behavioral Health Department include integrated primary care services, intensive case management and court-ordered outpatient treatment.
+West Oakland Health Council Behavioral Health Department provides partial hospitalization/day treatment and outpatient treatment.
+West Oakland Health Council Behavioral Health Department offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to adults, seniors 65 or older and young adults.
+West Oakland Health Council Behavioral Health Department also supports people with PTSD, clients referred from the court/judicial system and transitional age young adults.
+Additional services offered at West Oakland Health Council Behavioral Health Department include case management, integrated primary care services and court-ordered outpatient treatment.

-Learn MoreTelecare Corporation Heritage Psychiatric Health Facility is a mental health treatment clinic in Oakland, California, located at 2633 East 27th Street, in the 94601 zip code.
+Learn MoreTelecare Corporation Heritage Psychiatric Health Facility is a mental health facility in Oakland, CA, located at 2633 East 27th Street, 94601 zip code area.
 Telecare Corporation Heritage Psychiatric Health Facility provides hospital inpatient treatment.
-Telecare Corporation Heritage Psychiatric Health Facility provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Telecare Corporation Heritage Psychiatric Health Facility also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided by Telecare Corporation Heritage Psychiatric Health Facility consist of diet and exercise counseling, family psychoeducation and case management.
+Telecare Corporation Heritage Psychiatric Health Facility provides individual psychotherapy, dialectical behavior therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Telecare Corporation Heritage Psychiatric Health Facility also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Telecare Corporation Heritage Psychiatric Health Facility consist of case management, diet and exercise counseling and family psychoeducation.

 Learn MoreLincoln is a mental health treatment center in Oakland, California, located at 1266 14th Street, part of the 94607 zip code.
 Lincoln provides outpatient treatment.
-Lincoln also offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to young adults and children / adolescents.
+Lincoln also offers integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to children / adolescents and young adults.
 Lincoln supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Lincoln also provides family psychoeducation, intensive case management and case management.
+Lincoln also provides family psychoeducation, case management and intensive case management.

-Learn MoreLa Cheim School Inc La Cheim Behavioral Health Services is a mental health clinic in Oakland, CA, located at 3031 Telegraph Avenue, in the 94609 zip code.
+Learn MoreLa Cheim School Inc La Cheim Behavioral Health Services is a mental health center in Oakland, California, located at 3031 Telegraph Avenue, 94609 zip code.
 La Cheim School Inc La Cheim Behavioral Health Services provides partial hospitalization/day treatment and outpatient treatment.
-La Cheim School Inc La Cheim Behavioral Health Services offers activity therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and young adults.
+La Cheim School Inc La Cheim Behavioral Health Services offers trauma therapy, behavior modification and group therapy to young adults, seniors 65 or older and adults.
 La Cheim School Inc La Cheim Behavioral Health Services also supports people with serious mental illness.
-More services at La Cheim School Inc La Cheim Behavioral Health Services include case management, suicide prevention services and psychosocial rehabilitation services.
+More services available at La Cheim School Inc La Cheim Behavioral Health Services include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn MoreFred Finch Youth Center is a mental health treatment center in Oakland, CA, located at 3800 Coolidge Avenue, 94602 zip code area.
-Fred Finch Youth Center provides residential treatment and outpatient treatment.
-Fred Finch Youth Center offers activity therapy, cognitive behavioral therapy and trauma therapy to children / adolescents and young adults.
-Fred Finch Youth Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Fred Finch Youth Center consist of case management, education services and housing services.
+Fred Finch Youth Center provides outpatient treatment and residential treatment.
+Fred Finch Youth Center offers couples/family therapy, activity therapy and trauma therapy to children / adolescents and young adults.
+Fred Finch Youth Center also supports transitional age young adults, people with trauma and people with PTSD.
+Additional services at Fred Finch Youth Center consist of family psychoeducation, education services and case management.

 Learn MoreKaiser Permanente Oakland Medical Center is a mental health clinic in Oakland, California, located at 3900 Broadway, 94611.
 Kaiser Permanente Oakland Medical Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Kaiser Permanente Oakland Medical Center provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Kaiser Permanente Oakland Medical Center also supports people with HIV or AIDS, people with traumatic brain injury and seniors or older adults.
-Some other services provided by Kaiser Permanente Oakland Medical Center include mentoring/peer support/consumer-run services, chronic disease/illness management and case management.
+Kaiser Permanente Oakland Medical Center provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Kaiser Permanente Oakland Medical Center also supports seniors or older adults, people with PTSD and transitional age young adults.
+Some other services provided by Kaiser Permanente Oakland Medical Center include intensive case management, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreAdolescent Treatment Centers Inc Dba Thunder Road is a mental health facility in Oakland, CA, located at 390 40th Street, in the 94609 zip code.
 Adolescent Treatment Centers Inc Dba Thunder Road provides outpatient treatment and residential treatment.
-Adolescent Treatment Centers Inc Dba Thunder Road provides behavior modification, psychotropic medication and trauma therapy to children / adolescents.
-Adolescent Treatment Centers Inc Dba Thunder Road also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and LGBT.
-Some other services available at Adolescent Treatment Centers Inc Dba Thunder Road include case management, intensive case management and assertive community treatment.
+Adolescent Treatment Centers Inc Dba Thunder Road provides group therapy, individual psychotherapy and trauma therapy to children / adolescents.
+Adolescent Treatment Centers Inc Dba Thunder Road also supports people requiring dual diagnosis treatment, LGBT and people with PTSD.
+Some other services available at Adolescent Treatment Centers Inc Dba Thunder Road include court-ordered outpatient treatment, assertive community treatment and intensive case management.

 Learn MoreSeneca Center Building Blocks is one of mental health facilities in Oakland, California, located at 3695 High Street, 94619 zip code.
-Seneca Center Building Blocks provides partial hospitalization/day treatment and outpatient treatment.
-Seneca Center Building Blocks provides behavior modification, dialectical behavior therapy and individual psychotherapy to children / adolescents.
+Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
+Seneca Center Building Blocks provides couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents.
 Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Seneca Center Building Blocks include education services, family psychoeducation and case management.
+Additional services provided at Seneca Center Building Blocks include family psychoeducation, case management and education services.

 Learn MoreTelecare Corporation Changes Dual Recovery Program is a mental health clinic in Oakland, CA, located at 7200 Bancroft Avenue, Suite 133, 94605 zip code area.
-Telecare Corporation Changes Dual Recovery Program provides outpatient treatment and telemedicine/telehealth.
-Telecare Corporation Changes Dual Recovery Program offers psychotropic medication, trauma therapy and group therapy to adults, young adults and seniors 65 or older.
-Telecare Corporation Changes Dual Recovery Program also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
-Additional services offered at Telecare Corporation Changes Dual Recovery Program include mentoring/peer support/consumer-run services, vocational rehabilitation services and assertive community treatment.
+Telecare Corporation Changes Dual Recovery Program provides telemedicine/telehealth and outpatient treatment.
+Telecare Corporation Changes Dual Recovery Program offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Telecare Corporation Changes Dual Recovery Program also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered at Telecare Corporation Changes Dual Recovery Program include diet and exercise counseling, assertive community treatment and vocational rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.